 Chacón-Lavanderos, J., Gómez-Vargas, I., Menchaca-Mendez, R., & Vázquez, J. A. (2026).
 Variational autoencoder for generating realistic N-body simulations for dark matter halos.
 Physical Review D. 113(6), 063520.

-Contribution: Co-lead author.
-Co-developed the methodological framework and manuscript preparation; developed the associated code repository; supervised the first author (PhD student); corresponding author. -
+Contribution: Co-lead and corresponding author.
+Co-developed the methodological framework and manuscript preparation; developed the associated code repository; supervised the first author (PhD student). -

 Gómez-Vargas, I., & Vázquez, J. A. (2024).
 Deep learning and genetic algorithms for cosmological Bayesian inference speed-up.
 Physical Review D. 110(8), 083518.